botlaram/developer/terraform/README.md

 # The local-exec provisioner runs an AWS CLI command locally to save instance details to a JSON file.
 ```

-### remote-exec Provisioner
+### remote-exec provisioner

-Purpose:

-The remote-exec provisioner runs commands or scripts on a remote resource (e.g., a VM or instance) after it is created.
+Purpose: The remote-exec provisioner runs commands or scripts on a remote resource (e.g., a VM or instance) after it is created.
 This requires SSH or WinRM access to the resource.

 Use Cases: